Naneghat Cave – Moonlight Trek

 Kukadeshwar Mandir or Temple is located in the Pur village on the bank of the Kukdi River at a distance of 15 Km from Junnar on its western side in the Pune district of Maharashtra.
 It has been built as per Hemadpanti architecture.
 The site of the temple looks amazingly beautiful and the Kukdi River on its northern side adds to its beauty.

 It is a popular temple of Lord Shiva which is noted for its splendid carvings and sculptures on the inner and outer walls of the temple.
-It lies in close proximity to Chavand Fort, also known as Fort of Prasannagad at a distance of a mere 3 Km.
+It lies near Chavand Fort, also known as Fort of Prasannagad at a distance of a mere 3 Km.
 The roof of this temple is currently in a dilapidated state but renovation is being carried out.

-History: It is believed that the Kukadeshwar temple is about approximately 800 years old and the original idol of Lord Parshvanatha in the temple could not endure with the passage of time and got destroyed over this long period.
+History: It is believed that the Kukadeshwar temple is about approximately 800 years old and the original idol of Lord Parshvanatha in the temple could not endure over time and got destroyed over this long period.
 As per a legend, in the depth of a grand future, a Brahmin saw Parshvanatha as the architect of eternal happiness and the future Tirthankara.
 Thus, he is the memory of his last two lives installed a splendid idol of Lord Parshvanatha.

 Festivities in the Kukadeshwar Temple: Regular morning and evening prayers are conducted in the temple.
 Apart from those, every year on the tenth day of the Bhadrapada month’s bright half, a fair is held in this temple.